snaldos/packing-optimization/docs/reference_materials/notes/algorithms/dp_optimized.md

 ## DATASET 06

-Correct max profit (2047) with 4096 entries (16 KB, 412 ms).
-This is a case when using this is significantly more memory efficient going from 31MB to 16KB, an astounding difference.
+Correct max profit (2047) with 4096 entries.
+This is a case when using this is significantly more memory efficient.

 ## DATASET 17